France Travel Inspiration

 Flamingos - Camargue

 The cities of Aigues-Mortes and Saintes-Maries-de-la-Mer are two excellent places to explore the Camargue.
-If you want to visit Camargue on a day trip, you can take this tour from Avignon, or from Arles with an informative guide, which include bird-watching, scenic views of the area, and free time in Saintes-Maries-de-la-Mer.
+If you want to visit Camargue on a day trip, consider this 4×4 Camargue Safari from Arles with an informative guide, which includes bird-watching, scenic views of the area, and free time in the famous village of Saintes-Maries-de-la-Mer.

 Bonifacio - Corsica

-The final one of the best places to visit in the South of France is Bonifacio and the surrounding areas, including Figari, Sotta, and Porto-Vecchio.
+The last of the best places to visit in the South of France is Bonifacio and the surrounding areas, including Figari, Sotta, and Porto-Vecchio.

 Bonifacio is on the southern tip of Corsica, one of the French islands in the Mediterranean Sea.
-When you visit, you should be sure to check out the citadel overlooking the cliffs, the old town, and the area by the water and the port.
+When you visit, you should check out the Citadel overlooking the cliffs, the Old Town, and the area by the water and the port.
+If you have the time for a day trip, this boat tour from Bonifacio always gets the best reviews.
+Discover cliffs, sea caves, and beaches, and stop to snorkel with the provided gear.

 If you are staying on the west coast of Corsica, you can take a full-day boat tour to Bonifacio from Ajaccio or Porticcio.

-And there you have it, our list of best places to go in South of France, which one would you like to visit next?
+And there you have it, our list of the best places South of France for a memorable trip.
+Which Southern France destinations would you like to visit next?

 Back to Homepage